Hello, Anxiety - Phum Viphurit

 Mar 5, 2026

-Those were the times when I was stuck in survival mode 24/7, my body locked in a non-stop war with anxiety despite the daily benzos.
+At the time, I was living in survival mode 24/7.
+My body locked in a non-stop war with anxiety despite the daily benzos.

-But I let the track play on anyway because I was too busy frantically switching lanes to beat traffic (I wasn't late; manic tension was my default).
+But I let it play.
+Mostly because I was too busy frantically switching lanes to beat traffic (I wasn't late; manic tension was my default setting).

 By the end of the song, I couldn’t help but laugh at the ridiculous contrast between my chaos and this soundtrack, simultaneously blasting at full volume.